Aliases for CR1 Gene

 GeneCards Summary for CR1 Gene

 CR1 (Complement Component 3b/4b Receptor 1 (Knops Blood Group)) is a Protein Coding gene.
-Diseases associated with CR1 include malaria and plasmodium falciparum malaria.
-Among its related pathways are Complement and coagulation cascades and Immune System.
+Diseases associated with CR1 include Malaria and Plasmodium Falciparum Malaria.
+Among its related pathways are Immune response Lectin induced complement pathway and Toxoplasmosis.
 GO annotations related to this gene include complement component C3b binding and complement component C4b receptor activity.
 An important paralog of this gene is CSMD3.

 UniProtKB/Swiss-Prot for CR1 Gene